Speakers Who Survived Real-Life Horror Stories

 Janine Shepherd was an elite ski racer whose bid to represent Australia in the Olympics was cut short by a tragic accident.
 For ten days, she hovered between life and death after she was hit by a truck while bike riding, suffering multiple severe injuries.
 She battled with rehabilitation and the acceptance of permanent disabilities for six months.
 Fortunately, she began to teach herself to walk again and went on to earn her wings as both a pilot and an aerobatics instructor.
 She has also become an inspiring speaker to men and women all over the world and currently speaks about the practical lessons she has learned throughout her continuing journey.

-John Sileo‘s identity was stolen from his business and used to embezzle $300,000 dollars from his clients.
+John Sileo‘s, our last Speakers Who Survived Real-Life Horror Stories, identity was stolen from his business and used to embezzle $300,000 dollars from his clients.
 While the thief covered his crimes using Sileo’s identity, John and his business were held legally and financially responsible for the felonies committed.
 The infraction destroyed John’s entire company and consumed two years of his life as he fought to stay out of jail.
 In response, John made it his mission to help others protect the private data that represents their wealth.
 Now, as America’s leading keynote speaker on privacy, identity, and technology protection, John specializes in making security fun and engaging for audiences.
 He provides clients with strategies to balance risk, defend privacy and multiply profits by building a culture of deep trust.